 JFTR was introduced in 2009, and provides a new option for exploring family and relationship theory.
-All members who subscribe to another journal receive complimentary electronic access to JFTR through 2013.
+All members who subscribe to another journal receive complimentary electronic access to JFTR in 2014.
 Editor: Robert Milardo

 Stimulating and enlightening — that describes the NCFR annual conference.
 Grow professionally, establish new contacts, and build lasting relationships.You’ll find major presentations by leading professionals, break-out sessions of all kinds, and informal networking.
 Submit a proposal; you may get an opportunity to present your research.